esarandon/esarandon/README.md

 ## Hi there 👋

-My name is Estanislao Sarandón and I'm a software developer
+My name is Estanislao Sarandón and I'm a software developer.

 After a decade of working and leading sustainability projects ♻️, I decided to pursue my dream of becoming a software developer 🖥️.
 With hands-on experience as a backend developer, I’m currently diving deeper into the world of full-stack development through a C# .NET course 📚.